caoxiemeihao/vite-plugins/packages/resolve/README.md

 **English | [简体中文](https://github.com/caoxiemeihao/vite-plugins/blob/main/packages/resolve/README.zh-CN.md)**

-- It can be compatible with Browser, Node.js and Electron
+- Compatible Browser, Node.js and Electron
 - You can think of it as an enhanced Vite external plugin
 - You can think of it as manually [Pre-Bundling](https://vitejs.dev/guide/dep-pre-bundling.html)